bakins/lua-resty-riak/README.md

   not break between minor versions.
 The _low-level_ or _raw_ API should not be considered stable.

+## Potentially Breaking Change in 2.0 ##

+2.0.0 now uses [vector clocks](http://docs.basho.com/riak/latest/theory/concepts/Vector-Clocks/) for gets,sets, and deletes of objects.
+If you are using a bucket that allows multiple values (siblings) then this may break your application.

 ## Limitations ##

 * This library cannot be used in code contexts like *set_by_lua*, *log_by_lua*, and